21-aastha/DSA-Viva/README.md

     }
 }

-// Function to search a student by ID void searchStudent(int id) {
+void searchStudent(int id) {
     for (int i = 0; i < currentStudentCount; i++) {
         if (students[i].id == id) {